 - Match the type of borrowing to what you are using the financing for.

 - Use an overdraft facility to finance cash flow fluctuations and to provide contingency financing.
-For example, to cover seasonal troughs in cash flow, long payment delays and to cope with sudden cash flow demands.
+For example, to cover seasonal troughs in cash flow, long payment delays and sudden cash flow demands.

 - Use loans to provide fixed-term financing.
 For example, to cover development and start-up losses, to buy fixed assets such as plant and equipment, and to fund the fixed portion of your working capital requirements.